vaspanchal/Git/ProGit_In_A_Nutshell.md

 - Developed to rectify the cons of CVSs
 - In this system, client mirrors the entire repository of project including its history along with its latest snapshot
 - upon mirroring, files gets distribute in clients, and thus having the backup of the project in multiple systems
 - Examples : Git, Mercurial, Darcs, etc.
 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSL_lKwEM4ePnokrLjTdo1l15ENhe6C7pS6Iw&s)

 # History of Git
-- Git was developed when Bitkeeper DVCS ended its paid services
+- Git was developed when Bitkeeper DVCS ended its free services
 - The linux community developed Git in 2005, having goals for the tool to be :
     - speed
     - simple design